rjdsf/easydock/README.md

 - Copy One of the templates ( php or WordPress )  and paste it in apps folder
 - Rename the folder to a name of your choice
 - inside use the Codebase folder to clone you repo ( e.g. codebase/yourRepo )
-- Update the .env file to meet the requirements of you app
+- Update the .env file to meet the requirements of your app

 ( e.g.  for wodPress)
 ```